Convex AI Workshop

 This is a public endpoint exposed by your backend, which your web client calls

-You can see that the mutation specifies three args
+You can see that the mutation specifies three args: sessionId, prompt and

 arguments to your endpoints are what you expect AND allows TypeScript to infer